If you’ve had collections listed on your credit report, then you know it can drop your FICO score significantly.

 The process of creditors removing collections from consumers reports if they pay the balance.

-How long before a collection is reported the the Credit Bureaus?
+How long before a collection is reported, the Credit Bureaus?

-If at all possible it is best to work out a settlement arrangement with the collection company before it is listed on your report.
-Usually they will work out a payment arrangement with you.
-This way you can avoid the account from hurting your credit history.
+If at all possible, it is best to work out a settlement arrangement with the collection company before it is listed on your report, they will work out a payment arrangement with you.
+This way, you can avoid the account from hurting your credit history.

 Disputing inaccurate collections directly with the Credit Bureaus

 If you notice any information on your credit report that is inaccurate, you can dispute it with the Credit Bureaus directly.

 You can dispute anything on your credit report with all three Credit Bureaus by mail, online, or by phone.

 Consumer Dispute Center